12 Consumer Discretionary Stocks Moving In Thursday's After-Market Session

 Gainers

-Ford Motor (NYSE:F) shares rose 2.81% to $11.7.
-At the close, Ford Motor's trading volume reached 9.0 million shares.
-This is 11.8% of its average volume over the last 100 days.
-The company's market cap stands at $46.5 billion.
+Mohawk Industries (NYSE:MHK) stock moved upwards by 5.71% to $168.84.
+At the close, Mohawk Industries's trading volume reached 6.6K shares.
+This is 1.2% of its average volume over the last 100 days.
+The company's market cap stands at $12.0 billion.
 As per the press release, Q4 earnings came out today.

+Oriental Culture Holding (NASDAQ:OCG) stock rose 5.59% to $5.1.
+Today's trading volume for this security ended up closing at 218.7K shares, which is 10.92 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $103.3 million.

 Losers

-Meten EdtechX Education (NASDAQ:METX) shares decreased by 6.57% to $2.56.
-At the close, Meten EdtechX Education's trading volume reached 2.7 million shares.
-This is 223.14% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $136.4 million.
+Naked Brand Group (NASDAQ:NAKD) stock decreased by 2.57% to $1.52.
+Today's trading volume for this security ended up closing at 2.0 million shares, which is 1.01 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $649.7 million.

-Mohawk Gr Hldgs (NASDAQ:MWK) stock declined by 6.52% to $31.22.
-Trading volume for this security closed at 8.1K, accounting for 1.33% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $816.5 million.
+Express (NYSE:EXPR) stock decreased by 2.49% to $2.75.
+Trading volume for this security closed at 12.2K, accounting for 0.06% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $178.6 million.

 Posted-In: BZI-TFMAfter-Hours Center Movers